 - 1. The Council will appoint one Review Committee which will perform all overview and scrutiny functions on behalf of the Council.
-The Review Committee may appoint Sub-Committees. - (a) The Review Committee will consist of eight Members of the Council. - (b) Within its remit under Article 6 of this Constitution the terms of reference of the Review Committee will be: - i) the performance of all Overview and Scrutiny functions on behalf of the Council. - ii) the appointment of such Sub-Committees as it considers appropriate to fulfil those Overview and Scrutiny functions; - iii) to receive reports from the leader/spokesperson at its first meeting after each Annual Council meeting on the Council's priorities for the coming year and its performance in the previous year; - iv) to approve an annual Overview and Scrutiny work programme, including the programme of any Sub-Committees it appoints so as to ensure that the Committee's and Sub-Committees' time is effectively and efficiently utilised; - v) where matters fall within the remit of more than one Overview and Scrutiny Sub-Committee, to determine which of those Sub-Committees will assume responsibility for any particular issue; - vi) to put in place a system to ensure that referrals from Overview and Scrutiny to Policy Committees either by way of report or for reconsideration are managed efficiently and do not exceed the limits set out in this Constitution; - vii) in the event of reports to Policy Committees exceeding limits in this Constitution, or if the volume of such reports creates difficulty for the management of Policy Committees business or jeopardises the efficient running of Council business, at the request of the Policy Committee, to make decisions about the priority of referrals made.
+The Review Committee may appoint Sub-Committees. - (a) The Review Committee will consist of eight Members of the Council. - (b) Within its remit under Article 6 of this Constitution the terms of reference of the Review Committee will be: - i) the performance of all Overview and Scrutiny functions on behalf of the Council. - ii) the appointment of such Sub-Committees as it considers appropriate to fulfil those Overview and Scrutiny functions; - iii) to receive reports from the leader/spokesperson at its first meeting after each Annual Council meeting on the Council's priorities for the coming year and its performance in the previous year; - iv) to approve an annual Overview and Scrutiny work programme, including the programme of any Sub-Committees it appoints so as to ensure that the Committee's and Sub-Committees' time is effectively and efficiently utilised; - v) where matters fall within the remit of more than one Overview and Scrutiny Sub-Committee, to determine which of those Sub-Committees will assume responsibility for any particular issue; - vi) to put in place a system to ensure that referrals from Overview and Scrutiny to the Executive Board or relevant Area Committee either by way of report or for reconsideration are managed efficiently and do not exceed the limits set out in this Constitution; - vii) in the event of reports to e the Executive Board or relevant Area Committee exceeding limits in this Constitution, or if the volume of such reports creates difficulty for the management of the Executive Board or relevant Area Committee business or jeopardises the efficient running of Council business, at the request of the Executive Board or relevant Area Committee, to make decisions about the priority of referrals made.